getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 8. The use of `{% block content %}{% endblock %}` provides a placeholder that allows us to provide content from a template that extends this one.

+9. Similar to the content block, the `{% block bottom %}{% endblock %}` is intended as a place holder for templates to add custom JavaScript initialization or analytic codes.

 ## Step 5 - Header Template

 If you read the code, you will remember seeing a reference just after the `<body>` tag that looked like: `{% include 'partials/header.html.twig' %}`.
 This tells the Twig rendering engine to include another template file at this point.
 We need to now create this file to provide our **header** and **navigation**.